maggiedelano/maggiedelano.github.io/_posts/md/2020-07-12-website-revamp.md

 </html>
 ```

 Here's the part I didn't know how to do when I built my last website: vertical alignment with flexbox!
+This code was added to _\_sass/minima/\_layout.scss_.

 ``` css
 #all_together{